 Track every day this week:

-• Sleep: What time did you get into bed?
-What time did you actually fall asleep?
-What time did you wake up?
-Use a free app (Sleep Cycle, iOS Health) or a wearable if you have one.
-You are looking for total hours and consistency of wake time.
+- Sleep: What time did the body get into bed?
+What time did sleep actually start?
+What time did the morning begin?
+Use a free app (Sleep Cycle, iOS Health) or a wearable if available.
+The targets are total hours and consistency of wake time.

-• Food: Not calories — just log what you ate and roughly when.
-You are looking for patterns, not macros.
+- Food: Not calories — just log what was eaten and roughly when.
+The targets are patterns, not macros.
 A notes app works fine.

-• Energy: Rate your energy 1–5 at noon and at 7 PM.
+- Energy: Rate energy 1–5 at noon and at 7 PM.
 Note anything unusual.

 Wealth Audit

-• Export the last 90 days of bank and credit card transactions.
-Most banks let you download a CSV.
+- Export the last 90 days of bank and credit card transactions.
+Most banks allow CSV download.
 Categorize spending into: fixed necessities (rent, utilities, subscriptions), variable necessities (groceries, fuel), lifestyle spending (dining, entertainment, clothing), and savings/investment.

-• Calculate your savings rate: (income − total spending) ÷ income.
+- Calculate savings rate: (income − total spending) ÷ income.
 If the number is negative or below 10%, note it without judgment.

-• Note your total liquid savings and any high-interest debt (above 8%).
+- Note total liquid savings and any high-interest debt (above 8%).

 Peace Audit

-• List the five people you spent the most time with in the last month.
-For each, note: does time with this person leave you more energized or more drained?
+- List the five people who got the most time in the last month.
+For each, note: does time with this person leave more energy or less?

-• Log your screen time this week.
+- Log screen time this week.
 On iPhone: Settings → Screen Time.
 On Android: Digital Wellbeing.
-You want total hours and which apps dominate.
+The targets are total hours and dominant apps.

-• Track how many hours you spent in face-to-face or voice conversation with someone you care about.
+- Track how many hours went to face-to-face or voice conversation with someone close.

 End of Week 1 deliverable: Three honest numbers (health score, wealth score, peace score) with one specific data point supporting each.
 Example: "Health: 5/10.
-I slept 5.5 hours average and had energy under 3/5 every afternoon."
+Slept 5.5 hours average and had energy under 3/5 every afternoon."

 Week 2: Health Foundations